WRFA Rock and Roll Rundown – September 4, 2025

 - Nate Curtis – Southern Tier Distilling Company – Lakewood

-- Small Bus – Vikings Lake Lodge – Bemus Point
+- Short Bus – Vikings Lake Lodge – Bemus Point

 - The Untouchables – Big Inlet Brewing – Mayville